How Policies Are Developed

 - Investigational: The technology failed one or more of the Medical Policy Program Medical Technology Assessment Guidelines.

-Blue Cross Blue Shield of Massachusetts monitors the Medical Policy Program assessments, and the decisions of the National Association Medical Policy Panel for any new policies or revisions to existing national policies.
-If revisions are made to existing policies or if new national policies are developed, Blue Cross Blue Shield of Massachusetts Medical Policy Administration evaluates the revised or new policies and decides whether to modify or develop policies to reflect these changes.
+Blue Cross Blue Shield of Massachusetts monitors the Medical Policy Program assessments, and the decisions of the Medical Policy Advisory Panel for any new policies or revisions to existing national policies.
+If revisions are made to existing policies or if new national policies are developed, Blue Cross Blue Shield of Massachusetts evaluates the revised or new policies and decides whether to modify or develop policies to reflect these changes.